 One example is a competency management system – an invaluable asset for identifying and developing talent at every level of an organization.
 It’s important to select the right competency management system for government.
 Just as succession management and workforce development are long-term initiatives, it can take years to collect and track employee and competency data – especially if the system pulls in data from multiple other systems.
 The system needs to be robust yet flexible to adapt over time.

 Yet the payoff is enormous.
 The right system will scale as a competency management program evolves, providing broad and deep data sets that capture each employee’s skills, experience and competencies.
 So, when a seasoned executive prepares to retire, the agency has a ready record of what that leader knows and does.
 And, the agency can quickly identify personnel with required and desired skill sets who may be groomed to step in when the incumbent leaves.
 When there are skills gaps, the agency will be informed enough to decide whether to recruit personnel who have the right skills and/or develop existing employees.

 As the OPM puts it in its 2018 report, “Agencies should maintain a multi-faceted succession plan that is designed to capture the valuable knowledge and insights of current employees, convey captured knowledge to new and retained employees, and create and utilize a multi-generational pipeline.”

-Do you want to learn more about how competency management programs and systems can help support your succession management program?
+Do you want to learn more about how competency management programs and systems can help support your succession plan, or succession management program?
 Avilar, with our WebMentor Skills system, has robust experience working with government agencies and we’d be happy to share our insights and best practices.
 Contact us to learn more!